openshift/cloud-credential-operator/docs/mode-manual-creds.md

 $ openshift-install create install-config --dir=mycluster
 ```

-Indicated that the cluster should be set up for Manual mode:
+Indicate that the cluster should be set up for Manual mode:

 ```bash
 $ echo "credentialsMode: Manual" >> ./mycluster/install-config.yaml